 Global Resiliency and Crisis Management

-JPMorgan Chase (JPMC) is committed to providing the highest level of uninterrupted service to our customers and clients and has developed a rigorous program to do so.
-We are committed to meeting our legal and regulatory obligations in each of the jurisdictions where we do business, as well as to maintaining the highest standards of resiliency at all times during our daily practices.
+JPMorgan Chase (JPMC) is committed to providing the highest level of uninterrupted service to our customers and clients, and has developed a rigorous program to do so.

 Our Global Resiliency and Crisis Management (GRCM) program is designed to provide an integrated firm-wide resiliency program aligned to our business strategy and principles and the requirements of our customers and clients globally.
 We do this by: